Parables/svelte-tailwindcss-template/README.md

-*Creating projects just got easier...
-Use my Project Bootstraper to get started with any project using a single command.
-Try it out here  --> [project-bootstraper](https://github.com/Parables/project-scaffolder)*
+#### If you want to choose what gets included in your project, I suggest you use my Project Scaffolder which can create starter templates for popular frameworks like  Angular, React, React, Vue, Svelte, Flutter, React-Native etc. Try it out here  --> [Project Scaffolder: Create templates with Just one command ](https://github.com/Parables/project-scaffolder)   .
 ---

-# svelte app
+## Get started

 To create a new project based on this template using [degit](https://github.com/Rich-Harris/degit):